konsumer/arc-example/README.md

 # Example of Modeling Relational Data in DynamoDB

 > This is based on the [AWS example](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-modeling-nosql-B.html).
-In this tutorial, I will explain the data structure we start with, and how to map that from their example to [arc](https://arc.codes) using best practices and get the most efficiency out of DynamoDB.
+In this tutorial, I will explain the data structure we start with, and how to map that from their example to [arc](https://arc.codes) using best practices and get the most efficiency & scalability out of DynamoDB.

 ## how to design a DynamoDB model